owenstuckman/owenstuckman.github.io/README.md

 I am an undergraduate student pursuing computer science at Virginia Tech.

-My interest is primarily focused on automation, be it cloud based, or desktop based robotic process automation.
-I have an interest in process, creating and improving process so people can spend time on things that matter rather than an inefficiency or manual analog.
+My professional interest is currently focused on automation, be it cloud based, or desktop based robotic process automation.
+I enjoy creating and improving systems so people can spend time on things that matter rather than an inefficiency or manual analog.

-My experience lies with an internship and seasonal employment at Planes, where I more or less worked on the interest described above.
+My work experience is through an internship and seasonal employment at Planes, where I mainly worked on RPA.
 I also Co-Founded and Co-Own a business, Sprklii LLC, where we actively have our product on the app store.

 In my free time, I like to run, play spikeball and pickleball, and to work on my personal projects and businesses.
 And backpack.
 A lot.